paraspell/.github/profile/README.md

 ## 🧰 This is what we are working on:
 - [XCM API](https://github.com/paraspell/xcm-api) (LightSpell): Meant to ease the integration of XCM interoperability into your dApp, offload your dApp from heavy computing and save you costs.
+- [XCM ROUTER](https://github.com/paraspell/xcm-router) (SpellRouter): Meant to allow you to create XCM calls where you receive different assets than assets you send (Eg. Send -> DOT from Polkadot, receive ASTR on Astar)—all in just one call.
 - [XCM SDK](https://github.com/paraspell/xcm-sdk): Meant to unify cross-chain experience on Polkadot and become a layer 2 protocol that allows for seamless integration of XCM into your dApps

 ## 🔥 If you find a bug or want to request a new feature: